John McAfee Net Worth 2021 - How Rich Was Crypto Jesus?

 Minimum to Maximum Net Worth Figures

 Now let's set the final estimation of the minimum (!)
-McAfee's net worth by 2020.
-Above we have got a figure of $6.2 million.
-It means that now McAfee has at least $9.2 million.
-Therefore the maximum estimation is calculated the following way: $6.2 million + $6 million + $4 million (if we take the figures from the obscure Forbes article into account).
-The result is $16.2 million.
-Now we can claim that by 2020 McAfee's net worth varies from $9.2 to $16.2 million.
+McAfee's net worth by 2021.
+Above we have got a figure of $11 million.
+It means that now McAfee has at least $14 million.
+Therefore the maximum estimation without the money mentioned by the US prosecutors is calculated the following way: $11 million + $6 million + $4 million (if we take the figures from the obscure Forbes article into account).
+The result is $21 million.
+If we take the figures mentioned by the US prosecution into account, we should combine $23 million earned in 2014 - 2018 with the official salary and bonus sum ($1.7) and the money mentioned in Forbes ($4).
+That's how we get the amount of $28.7 which is the maximum estimation of John McAfee's net worth.
+Now we can claim that by 2021 McAfee's net worth varies from $14 to $28.7 million.

 Professional Biography of John McAfee